-- Use a cheaper pharmacy: Different pharmacies often charge different prices for the same medication.
-For example, Money Talks News recently reported that out-of-pocket prescription drug costs tend to be substantially lower at the pharmacies inside Kroger and Walmart stores than those of CVS, Rite Aid and Walgreens.
+- Use a cheaper pharmacy: Different pharmacies often charge different prices for the same medication, so shop around.
 Don’t overlook warehouse chains like Costco or Sam’s Club, either — you generally don’t need to be a member to use their pharmacies.

-- Go online: Price comparison sites are a great tool — “5 Websites to Check Before Buying Prescription Drugs” explains how and where to look.
+- Go online: Price comparison sites are a great tool — “5 Websites You Should Check Before Buying Prescriptions” explains how and where to look.

 - Find a better Medicare deal for drugs: If you have Medicare as your health insurance, check whether switching plans can save you money, whether you’re on a Medicare Advantage plan or a Medicare Part D drug plan.
 “How to Save Hundreds of Dollars on Medicare Drug Costs” tells how to shop around and how to find free Medicare help through a State Health Insurance Program (SHIP).
 Be sure to consult a SHIP expert before switching, because changing Medicare plans can be risky, as we have reported.